 In the last days, God says, I will pour out my Spirit on all people.
 Your sons and daughters will prophesy, your young men will see visions, your old men will dream dreams (Acts 2:17).

 In part, that was fulfilled that same day Peter spoke those words, but would have to still be relevant today and therefore a definite possibility since we are still living in the last days.
 In other words, God can definitely speak to people today through dreams.

-The very first time we read of dreams from God was when he delivered a message to an unsaved man about Abraham’s wife:
+The very first time we read of dreams from God is when he delivered a message to an unsaved man about Abraham's wife:

 But God came to Abimelech in a dream one night and said to him, “You are as good as dead because of the woman you have taken; she is a married woman.”
 Now Abimelech had not gone near her, so he said, “Lord, will you destroy an innocent nation?
 Did he not say to me, ‘She is my sister,' and didn't she also say, ‘He is my brother'?
 I have done this with a clear conscience and clean hands” (Gen. 20:3-5).

 Abimelech dialoged with God, while having a dream, which brought about God's second response to him: